 It is 1998, the year America is plunged into a frenzy of prurience by the impeachment of a president, and in a small New England town a distinguished classics professor, Coleman Silk, is forced to retire when his colleagues allege that he is a racist.
 The charge is unfounded, the persecution needless, but the truth about Silk would astonish even his most virulent accuser.

 Coleman Silk has a secret, one which has been kept for fifty years from his wife, his four children, his colleagues, and his friends, including the writer Nathan Zuckerman.
 It is Zuckerman who comes upon Silk's secret, and sets out to unearth his former buried life, piecing the biographical fragments back together.
 This is against backdrop of seismic shifts in American history, which take on real, human urgency as Zuckerman discovers more and more about Silk's past and his futile search for renewal and regeneration.

-In 1997 Philip Roth won the Pulitzer Prize for American Pastoral.
+Philip Roth (1933-2018) won the Pulitzer Prize for American Pastoral in 1997.
 In 1998 he received the National Medal of Arts at the White House, and in 2002 the highest award of the American Academy of Arts and Letters, the Gold Medal in Fiction, previously awarded to John Dos Passos, William Faulkner and Saul Bellow, among others.
-He has twice won the National Book Award and the National Book Critics Circle Award.
-He has won the PEN/Faulkner Award three times.
+He twice won the National Book Award and the National Book Critics Circle Award.
+He won the PEN/Faulkner Award three times.
 In 2005 The Plot Against America received the Society of American Historians’ Prize for ‘the outstanding historical novel on an American theme for 2003–2004’.